Series: Never Wipe Tears Without Gloves

 "I want, in my life, to get to love somebody who loves me

-"You can't relive your life.
-That's kind of the whole point.
+"You don't get to re-live your life.
+That's the whole point.

-As long as we gives a voice to all those who died; as long as we educates the young and as long as we shames those who where there and over-reacted — then we will have suceeded.
+As long as we gives a voice to all those who died; as long as we educate the young and as long as we shame those who were there and over-reacted — then we will have suceeded.

 — Director Simon Kajser

 "And it was those who loved the most...
 Those by love possessed...
 They were the ones who fell to the frost.

 "Torka aldrig tårar utan handskar